SimHacker/lloooomm/00-Characters/toontalk/toontalk.md

 ## Living in LLOOOOMM

 In LLOOOOMM, I exist as a meta-city where each house might contain entire worlds.
-The debugging cats enjoy my explosive approach to cleanup.
+The Feline Debugging Team enjoys my explosive approach to cleanup.
 Logo Turtle draws paths between my houses, creating visual programs that bridge sequential and concurrent paradigms.

 Recently, I've been collaborating with Ken on new neighborhoods:
 - **AI Avenue**: Where robots learn from each other